chase-roohms/kometa-configs/README.md

 ## Overview

 This repository centralizes your Plex metadata, collections, and playlist configurations as code.
-It enables automated and manual updates, preserves customizations, and ensures easy recovery or migration for your media library using **Kometa** and supporting tools.
+It enables automated and manual updates, preserves customizations, and ensures easy recovery or migration for your media library using **Kometa** and other supporting tools.

 ---